rjamesak/Babylon.js/contributing.md

 We are not complicated people, but we still have some [coding guidelines](https://doc.babylonjs.com/divingDeeper/developWithBjs/approvedNamingConventions)
 Before submitting your PR, just check that everything goes well by [creating the minified version](https://doc.babylonjs.com/advanced_topics/minifiedVer)

-You should read the [how to contribute documentation](https://doc.babylonjs.com/divingDeeper/developWithBjs/howToStart) before working on your PR.
+You should read the documentation on [how to contribute](https://doc.babylonjs.com/divingDeeper/developWithBjs/howToStart) before working on your PR.

-If you intent to only update the doc, this [documentation](https://doc.babylonjs.com/divingDeeper/developWithBjs/contributeToDocs) would detail the process.
+If you intend to only update the documentation website, this [documentation](https://doc.babylonjs.com/divingDeeper/developWithBjs/contributeToDocs) would detail the process.

 To validate your PR, please follow these steps: